- About Us

 At a time of rising turmoil and polarization - a time that calls for new thinking, new vision, new understanding, and new ways of relating in an increasingly interconnected and interdependent world.

 Common Bond Institute (CBI) is a U.S. based Non-Governmental Organization that grew out of one of the first Soviet-American non-government human service exchanges initiated in 1982.
-CBI organizes and sponsors conflict transformation conferences, local capacity building training programs, and relief efforts internationally, and provides needs assessment and resource development, networking and coordination support to assist newly emerging human service and civil society organizations in developing societies.
+CBI organizes and sponsors conflict transformation conferences, local capacity building training programs, and relief efforts internationally, and assists newly emerging human service and civil society organizations in developing societies.

-Cultivating compassion and the fundamental elements of a consciousness of peace through conflict transformation, along with local capacity building for social healing, are seen as natural, effective antidotes to hardship and suffering in the human condition, as well as small group radical extremism and large group despair.
-To this end, enabling each society to effectively resolve and transform conflicts, satisfy core human needs within their communities, and construct effective, holistic mechanisms for self determination, self esteem, and fundamental human dignity and worth, and strengthen current and future generations is the purpose of our work.
+Cultivating compassion and the fundamental elements of a consciousness of peace through conflict transformation and local capacity building for social healing are seen as natural, effective antidotes to hardship and suffering in the human condition, large group despair, and small group radical extremism.
+To this end, enabling each society to effectively resolve and transform conflicts, satisfy core human needs within their communities, and construct effective, holistic mechanisms for self determination, self esteem, and fundamental human dignity and worth to strengthen current and future generations is the purpose of our work.

-on the dynamics of unresolved communal trauma inherited from one generation to the next, including historical understandings, implications for past, present, and future relations between communities, and the development of new models and methods for addressing them.
+A conference on the dynamics of unresolved communal trauma inherited from one generation to the next, including implications for past, present, and future relations between communities, and the development of new models and methods for social healing.
+MORE

 Social Health Care (SHC)